...

 The Old Tombstone Western Theme Park is one of the Tombstone AZ things to do

-If you are visiting Tombstone with kids and have a decent amount of time, you might want to check out the Old Tombstone Western Theme Park, another of the many Tombstone AZ things to do.
-You’ll find a variety of attractions for the whole family, from mini golf to a shooting range, as well as the option to pan for gold.
+You’ll find a variety of activities for the whole family, from mini golf to a shooting range, as well as the option to pan for gold.
 There’s a gunfight show here, which they deem as a comedy show, and is not a historical reenactment of the gunfight at the OK Corral.
+For a truly memorable Old West experience, enjoy the park’s entertainment and atmosphere until sunset.
 There is a fee for each individual activity here.

 Additional Tombstone AZ Things to Do: Ghost Tours & Bisbee